|

 surface radius of curvature, T being

-the surface-to-stop separation (numerically positive) and α the chief ray angle
+the surface-to-stop separation and α the chief ray angle

 in radians.
 Note that the refractive indici are numerically negative,